Bhargavi84/Explore-Ireland-MS2/README.md

     * The Contact Page is easily accessible through the navigation menu and users can register their interest to receive a newsletter.

 * **People who are travelling inside the Ireland**
-    * I want to to use the map to find exiting places to visit locally and make quick decisions what places to visit.
+    * I want to to use the google map to find attractive places to visit locally and deciding which places to visit.
-    * The Map Section markers show popular locations users can visit and provide brief overview and an image of the location when clicked.
+    * The Map Section markers displays most beautiful locations where in users can get attracted to the place and it also displays an image of the location when clicked.
-    * I want to use Social Media websites for more inspiration.
+    * I want to use Social Media websites for more information.
-    * The Social Icons are easily accessible in the footer and allow users to access the website's social media pages.
+    * The Social Icons are easily accessible in the footer bar and allow users to access the website's social media pages in the seperate tab.
-    * I want to get in touch if I have any questions or queries.
+    * I want to communicate if I have any questions or queries.
-    * The Contact Form allows users to get in touch with their queries.
+    * The Contact Form allows users to contact with their queries.

 ## Further Testing